Tim Ream: International career

+On May 26, 2026, Ream was selected in the 26-man squad for the 2026 FIFA World Cup.
+He was announced as the U.S. captain for the tournament.
+On June 12, 2026, Ream became the oldest player to feature for the United States at a World Cup, starting against Paraguay at 38 years and 250 days, surpassing Fernando Clavijo.

 Personal life

 In January 2012, Ream married his childhood sweetheart Kristen Sapienza, who is also a soccer player.
-Twenty-four hours after getting married Ream postponed his honeymoon planned in Tahiti to undergo a move to Bolton Wanderers.
-Ream later stated in The Bolton News interview that he still made a right choice in postponing his honeymoon.
+Twenty-four hours after getting married, Ream postponed his honeymoon planned in Tahiti to undergo a move to Bolton Wanderers.
+Ream later stated in an interview with The Bolton News that he still made a right choice in postponing his honeymoon.